 - They are competent swimmers

-This two-toed sloth is largely nocturnal, so it’s harder to see them than the 3-toed sloth.
+This two-fingered sloth is largely nocturnal, so it’s harder to see them than the 3-fingered sloth.
 If you do see them, they will most likely be sound asleep.

 Where to See Them